irfanalidv/UFL_London/README_Pred.md

 ![dtree](https://user-images.githubusercontent.com/5808185/36061199-fc88f984-0e7c-11e8-9638-328c4f26b343.png)

-[NOTE: The main purpose of the model was to do it real-time classification like for users who have not any transaction what they do likely to do as their first transaction.
-We can feed the current users attributes on which the model is trained such as games_before_purchase(current game played) | balance_before_purchase (Current_balance) and then predict in which class like IAP or Diamond Club would be the first purchase. ]
+[NOTE: The main purpose of the model was to do it real-time classification like for users who have not done any transaction what they would likely to do as their first transaction.
+We can feed the current users attributes on which the model is trained such as games_before_purchase(current game played) | balance_before_purchase (Current_balance) and then predict in which class like IAP or Diamond Club would be the first purchase and hence push them the offer accordingly. ]